Chidananda1412/CSV-data-integration-and-user-friendly-table-setup/README.md

 ## Contact

-For any questions or feedback, please contact [yourname](mailto:youremail@example.com).
+For any questions or feedback, please contact [Chidanand A](chidananda1412@gmail.com).

----

-This template provides a comprehensive overview of the project, including setup instructions, schema details, and example queries.
-Adjust the paths, contact details, and other specifics to match your project.